 Instructors will announce the need for a notetaker and try to identify someone who is suitable.
-If no student volunteers to serve in this capacity, the DSS Coordinator will reach out to the class and solicit assistance.
+(The DSS Coordinator will reach out to the class to solicit assistance, if requested by faculty.)
 Upon identifying a notetaker, the instructor will introduce the notetaker and student after the class is over in his or her office.
 The student with a disability should not be identified in the class, as confidentiality is essential.
 The eligible student is responsible for obtaining NCR notebooks from Disability Support Services and providing them to the notetaker.
 The DSS office is also available to facilitate this process if faculty feel uncomfortable soliciting a notetaker in front of the class.